okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 ```
 {% endraw %}

 You’ll notice the `user` variable in the HTML.
 To resolve this, you need to change your `client/src/app/app.component.ts` so it renders the Sign-In Widget.
-Angular's `ChangeDetectorRef` is used to notify Angular when things have changed and rendering needs to process changed variables.
+Angular's `ChangeDetectorRef` is used to notify Angular when things have changed and rendering needs to process updated variables.

 ```typescript
 import { ChangeDetectorRef, Component, OnInit } from '@angular/core';